tower/guides/guides/content.md

 So you define `attr` for every property you want to expose to the DOM, and `action` for every function you want to run when the user does something.
 That's it!

 You might wonder if that's really all you need (`attr` and `action`), "what about arbitrary functions" or "what about this one case"?
 You might be right, there may be a few more cases to cover.
 But so far based on using this it doesn't seem like you'll need anything more that this.
-We'll have to all figure out the exact best way as we go, but for now this is a super lean and super simple approach.
+We'll have to all figure out the exact best way as we go, but for now this is a super lean and super simple approach, and seems to cover pretty much every use case in practice.